DataDog/dd-agent-comp-experiments/doc/wip.md

  * put all options in a variable for each app, and validate in a unit test (@ogaca-dd)
  * doc kinds of components, whether they should use Fx: https://github.com/djmitche/dd-agent-comp-experiments/pull/1#discussion_r936350828
+ * OneShot should use a Hook, rather than run things before startup
+   * Maybe a common.RunCobraCommand?
  * startup for bundles? the hidden Invoke() of a constructor that does nothing is weird.
    * Doc how to handle enabling / disabling -- maybe this is per-bundle?
  * more tests